 Example 4.
 Find the value of expression 8642 : 4

 This example is a little more complicated.
 Write this expression in the corner:

 The first digit of 8 is greater than the divisor.
-This eight will be the first incomplete divisor.
+This eight will be the first incomplete dividend.
 Dividing 8 by 4, we get 2

 Now multiply 2 by 4 and you get 8.
-Write this eight under the first incomplete divisor:
+Write this eight under the first incomplete dividend:

 Pull out the remainder: 8 - 8 = 0.
 The residue from dividing 8 by 4 is zero.
 We do not write down zero, because the solution of the example is not complete.

 Next, we take down the number 6 and divide it by the divisor, and get 1

 Multiply 1 by 4 to get 4.
 Write this four under the six that has been taken down.
 Then take out the remainder by subtracting four from six:

 The remainder is 2.
 This is the remainder left over from dividing 6 by 4.